CASOS-IDeaS-CMU/coordination-analysis/README.md

 - A .csv containing a weighted multi-view edgelist where actors are linked based on the number of times they took the same action within the time-window

 To run:
-1. Create a new python enviornment `python3 -m venv venv`
+1. Create a new python environment `python3 -m venv venv`
 2. Activate it.
 In windows: `venv\Scripts\Activate.bat` or Mac/Linux: `source venv\bin\activate`
 3. Install dependencies: `pip install -r requirements.txt`
 4. Edit `CONFIG.json` with your parameters